DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/system/image_crop/README.md

 # Map Cropping Module
 ## Overview
-Given the large dimensions of maps, this module crops a maps into patches for the follwoing modules (text spotting module and feature extraction module).
+Given the large dimensions of maps, this module crops a map into patches for the following modules (text spotting module and feature extraction modules).

 ## Environment
 - python 3.8